melezhik/sparrow/README.md

     $ sparrow task load ini system/disk2 /tmp/system-disk.json

+### Copy task

+If you need to copy existed task to another project use `task copy` command:

+*** sparrow task copy project1 task project2 task2 ***

+This command copies task `task1` from project `project1` to project named `project2` and give it a name `task2`

+You can use alternative task notation here:

+    $ sparrow task copy project1/task1 project2/task2

 ### Save/Restore tasks

 To port tasks from one server to another use `save|restore` command: